 1. The development of scientific thinking

 3. Analysis and evaluation

 Key stage 3 & 4

 They should work in a range of domestic and local contexts (for example health, leisure)

-June Murray has worked at the RNIB (Royal National Institute for the Blind) College in Loughborough for over 20 years, and as Principal for the past six years.
+June Murray has worked at the Sense College in Loughborough for over 20 years, and as Principal for the past seven years.
 As a qualified teacher of students with sight loss in further education, she is passionate about ensuring that people with sight loss have the best opportunities to achieve their potential through education.